celinelatulipe/ThinkLikeComputer/_sources/FunctionsParametersScope/FunctionParameters.rst

     :width: 560
     :align: left

-The figure below shows this relationship.
-A function needs certain information to do its work.
-These values, often called **arguments** or **actual parameters** or **parameter values**, are passed to the function by the user.
+Parameters make functions more powerful because they enable the function to operate with slight variation by passing in pieces of information that the function needs in order to do its work.
+These values, often called **arguments** or **actual parameters** or **parameter values**, are passed to the function by the programmer.
+It is important to note that the programmer who wrote the function may be a different person than the programmer who uses the function.
+Here is a representation of a function that takes in information through parameters:

 .. image:: Figures/blackboxproc.png